Tuesday, September 2, 2008

 What if there are hundreds of visitors on the site at the same time?
 Then, what?

-Who is your social network?
+Who is your company's social network?

-Who is your social network?
 You've probably already got the skeleton of one if you've had a web presence for any length of time.

 If you don't yet have a social network or you're not somehow collecting people within your domain, you need to get busy.
 Do this...